Serving

 Important Dates

-• August 25, 2025: Requests for letters of endorsement for Habitable Worlds Observatory (HWO) Technology Maturation proposals due at NASA HQ Deferred Solicitation to 2026B - see Highlights below (Section II.C.)
+• February 25, 2026: Requests for letters of endorsement for Habitable Worlds Observatory (HWO) proposals due at NASA HQ (Section II.C.)

 Application Procedure